Sida's work in Mozambique

 Research

-Despite significant progress, access to quality higher education and research remains a major challenge.
-Much of the expertise needed for the country’s socio-economic development is missing.
+Despite this tremendous development, access to quality higher education and research remains a major challenge.

 Better postgraduate education